dbrugne/donut/README.md

 - [ ] Implement clean account form (email, password, Facebook) in IHM
 - [x] Repair forgotten password integration in new HP
 - [x] Re-add login/signup page with design
+- [x] Set User.general to true on user creation
-- [ ] Set User.general to true and default color on user creation
+- [ ] Set color to random color on user creation
 - [ ] Handle Facebook image storage/retrieving
+- [ ] Allow dot in username (aaron.aronson)

 **Hosting**
 - [ ] Add test instance on the same server (donut.me subdomain and new IP from OVH)